30kW Solar System UK: The Complete 2026 Guide for Small and Growing Businesses

 Step 1: Site survey — understanding your building and usage

 This is where the project is set up properly.
 The installer assesses the roof structure, usable space, electrical setup and how your business actually uses electricity during the day.
-The important part here is not just the roof — it’s the usage.
-A system sized incorrectly at this stage will underperform regardless of how well it is installed.
+The important part here is not just the roof — it is the usage.
+If the system is sized incorrectly at this stage, it will underperform regardless of how well it is installed.

 Step 2: System design — where performance is decided

-This is the most important stage of the project, even though it’s not visible on site.
-The system is designed around how much energy you can realistically use, how panels are laid out across the roof, and how the inverter is configured.
+This is the most important stage of the project, even though it is not visible on site.
+The team designs the system around how much energy you can realistically use.
+That covers how the panels lay out across the roof, and how the inverter is configured.
 Good design is what ensures the system produces usable energy, not just theoretical output.

-Once the design is agreed, equipment is ordered and installation is scheduled.
-Because there is no G99 approval delay at this size, this stage moves quickly and predictably.
-Access to the site is planned, and the project is prepared so installation can happen without interruption.
+Once approval is in place and the design is agreed, equipment is ordered and installation is scheduled.
+Site access is planned, and the project is prepared so the work can happen without interruption.

 In reality, this is the shortest and least disruptive part of the process.
-Panels, mounting systems and inverters are installed over a few days, with most of the work taking place on the roof.
+Panels, mounting systems and inverters go in over a few days, with most of the work taking place on the roof.
 For most businesses, operations continue as normal, with minimal need for access inside the building and no interruption to power supply.

-Once installed, the system is tested and connected.
+Once installed, the team tests and connects the system.
 Electrical checks are completed, performance is verified, and monitoring is set up so you can track generation and savings.
 From this point, the system is live and immediately starts reducing your reliance on grid electricity.

 Conclusion

 A 30kW solar system is often the point where commercial solar becomes both practical and worthwhile for small businesses.
-It delivers a meaningful reduction in electricity costs, avoids the delays associated with larger systems, and provides a clear financial return without unnecessary complexity.
+It delivers a meaningful reduction in electricity costs, keeps the engineering straightforward, and provides a clear financial return.
+The one thing to plan for is the G99 approval, which sets the timeline, so it is worth starting early.

-The key is not just installing solar, but installing a system that fits how your business actually uses energy — both now and as it grows.
-Undersizing today because current demand looks modest is one of the most common mistakes at this scale, and one of the hardest to correct later without additional cost.
-For a full overview of what businesses need to consider before going ahead, see our guide to the 10 things commercial solar panels in the UK require.
+The key is not just installing solar, but installing a system that fits how your business actually uses energy, both now and as it grows.
+Undersizing today because current demand looks modest is one of the most common mistakes at this scale.
+It is also one of the hardest to correct later without additional cost.
+For a full overview of what businesses need to consider before going ahead, see our guide to the 10 things to know about commercial solar in the UK.

 Frequently Asked Questions